eecs-330/winter2020/pages/_assignments/hw6.md

 - Type `node --version` and hit Enter.
 If Node.js was installed correctly, it should report back what version you have installed.
 - Type `npm install`.
 This installs the Node packages needed to run the assignment.

-Now, in order to run the assignment, all you have to do is run `npm start` in the terminal while in the project directory.
-Open a browser window to [localhost:8080](http://localhost:8080) and you should see the webpage! *As long as you keep the server running in the background, you should just need to refresh the browser window to see your saved changes happen.*
+Now, in order to run the assignment, all you have to do is run `npm start` in your terminal window while in the project directory.
+Open a browser window to [http://localhost:8080](http://localhost:8080) and you should see the webpage! *As long as you keep the server running in the background, you should just need to refresh the browser window to see your saved changes happen.*

 ### Lighthouse